ppribadi/casestudy_bikeshare/README.md

 - During the cold months, the casual rides are reduced more significant than rides by members.
 This means commuters still braved the cold for commutes.

 #### Conclusions
 - Though it is beyond scope to analyze locational demographics and ride profiles of users.
-It can be a signicant factor in deciding which user group to covert to membership.
+It can be a significant factor in deciding which user group to covert to membership.
 - We also want to rationalize whether we want to convert riders from locations with highest casual/member ratio (more rider candidates to promote membership), or locations with lowest casual/member ratio (this could mean, the demographics are most benefited by ride share membership).
 There should be difference strategies to approach the two groups for member conversion.